 Other Career Options

-Even if you’re unable to land a police officer job right away, having a college degree can still help you.
-With a bachelor’s or master’s in criminal justice, you can also consider these careers:
+Even if you’re unable to land a police officer job right away, having a college degree can still be beneficial to you.
+With a bachelor’s or master’s in criminal justice, you can also consider other careers:

-If you’re open to moving to another city or state where police officers are needed, a law enforcement degree can help differentiate you from other candidates.
+If you’re open to moving to another city or state where police officers are needed, a law enforcement degree can, in some instances, help differentiate you from other candidates.